 PITTSBURGH — Wildlife experts and bird watchers are trying to figure out what’s blinding and even killing hundreds of birds across the U.S.

-The society said that it is important that when putting the feeders back up, its vital that they are cleaned often.
+The society said that it is important that when it is safe to put the feeders back up, its vital that they are cleaned often.
+You should:

 - Clean feeders at least weekly to help to keep birds healthy.

 - Feeders may be disinfected with a bleach solution (1/2 cup of bleach per gallon of water).

 - First, clean your feeder with soap and water.
 Then soak the feeder in the bleach solution for 15-20 minutes.